Rokory/xRemoteDesktopSessionHost/README.md

 ### xRDSessionDeployment

-* **SessionHosts**: Specifies the FQDNs of servers to host the RD Session Host role service.
+* **SessionHost**: Specifies the FQDNs of servers to host the RD Session Host role service.
 * **ConnectionBroker**: The FQDN of a server to host the RD Connection Broker role service.
 * **WebAccessServer**: The FQDN of a server to host the RD Web Access role service.